-Usually, well designed masonry structures are mainly loaded in compression.
+Usually, well-designed masonry structures are mainly loaded in compression.
 Brick and mortar interact and in the interface between brick and mortar lateral stresses will develop due to the different mechanical properties.
-In literature different models can be found that estimate these stresses.
+In literature, different models can be found that estimate these stresses.
 In these models, Young’s moduli and Poisson’s ratios of both brick and mortar are important parameters.

 This experimental project was aimed at finding Poisson’s ratios for brick and masonry.
-Calcium silicate elements were taken in consideration to make a comparison between an almost homogeneous material (calcium silicate) and non-homogeneous material (a composite of brick and mortar).
+Calcium silicate elements were taken into consideration to make a comparison between an almost homogeneous material (calcium silicate) and non-homogeneous material (a composite of brick and mortar).